kachiliquingal/ChiliquingaDiagnostico/README.md

 This project uses a single package.json at the root, so just run:
 #### npm install

+### 3️⃣ Run the project in development mode (recommended)

+This command will start both the backend and the Electron app simultaneously:

+#### npm run dev

+You’ll see the backend server running at http://localhost:3000 , and the Electron desktop window will open automatically.

-### 3️⃣ Run the backend server
+### 4️⃣ Run the backend server manually (optional)

-Start the Express API (this must stay running):
+If you prefer to run each part separately, start the Express API first

 #### npm run backend

 You’ll see a message like:  Servidor corriendo en http://localhost:3000

-### 4️⃣ Start the Electron desktop app
+### 5️⃣ Start the Electron desktop app manually (optional)

 Open a new terminal (don’t stop the backend) and run:

 #### npm start

 ### 🖥️ Packaging for Windows